RedDragonElite/rde_props_interact/README.md

 rde_props_interact hooks into rde_props **without modifying a single line** of its code:

-1. Listens to `AddStateBagChangeHandler('rde_prop:', ...)` — when rde_props spawns a prop, the addon detects it
+1. Listens to `AddStateBagChangeHandler('rde_prop_', ...)` — when rde_props spawns/updates a prop, the addon detects it
 2. Checks if that prop has interact data in its own DB table (`rde_props_interact`)
-3. If yes → attaches ox_target zones with the appropriate options (open stash / crack / craft / configure)
+3. If yes → attaches options via `ox_target:addLocalEntity` directly to the **same entity** — options appear in the same ox_target menu alongside rde_props' own options (Info, Delete, etc.)
+4. Auto-configure: if the prop model matches `Config.AutoStashModels` or `Config.AutoCraftingModels`, the prop is automatically configured on placement
-4. All state is synced via GlobalState StateBags separately from rde_props
+5. All interact state is synced via GlobalState StateBags separately from rde_props

 This means rde_props_interact is **fully optional** — remove it and rde_props runs exactly as before.